Eucharist (Holy Communion)

 First Communion for Children

-At St. Patrick’s, parents who wish to have a child receive First Communion need to enrol their child in the sacramental programme.
-A child must have received both First Reconciliation and Confirmation before preparing for First Communion.
-First Communion sessions are usually held after Easter with the celebration of First Communion taking place on the Feast of the Body and Blood of Christ (Corpus Christi).
-The usual age is about 8 years old.
-Keep an eye out for the notices concerning the sacramental programmes in the Sunday newsletter in Lent when enrolments will be available.
+At St. Patrick’s, parents who wish to have a child receive First Communion need to enrol their child in the Children’s Sacramental programme (8-12 years old).
+It is policy in the Auckland diocese that a child must have received both First Reconciliation and Confirmation before preparing for First Communion.
+The Children’s Sacramental Programme prepares children with Catholic baptism for the Sacraments of Reconciliation, Confirmation and First Holy Eucharist (Holy Communion). the programme is held in Terms I and II of the primary schools’ acameic year, with a break for the school holidays.
+The Sacramenta of Reconciliation is celebrated during Lent.
+The Sacraments of Confirmatino and First Holy Eucharist are received at the end of Term II.
+Keep an eye out for the notices concerning the sacramental programmes in the Sunday parish newsletter in Advent and Lent when enrolments will be available.

 Contact Anita Hudson in the parish office for further information.